SAP-samples/teched2022-DA281/exercises/dd3/README.md

 - Partitions = number of partitions defined for each Task for parallelization
 - Load Type = Load type that has been defined in the modeler application
 - Runtime updated = Timestamp indicating when last package was processed
-- Start Tiime = Start Time of the Task
+- Start Time = Start Time of the Task
 - Initial Load End Time = Time at which the initial load ended
 - Duration = time needed to perform the initial load